-Music platform Boiler Room in hot seat for Israeli army link
+Occupying dance music: Online platform Boiler Room faces the heat for Israeli army link

 A former Israeli army special forces volunteer sat on the board of the prominent live stream and events brand Boiler Room for seven years.